KleinerBaum/cs/README.md

 The sidebar lets you switch between German and English labels, pick a light/dark theme, and toggle optional ESCO assistance for skills.
 All UI texts and generated job-ad exports follow the selected language.

+### Branding & layout

+- The main canvas uses `images/AdobeStock_506577005.jpeg` as a full-bleed background with a soft gradient overlay so the wizard steps remain legible.
+- A fixed, pulsating logo (`images/animation_pulse_Default_7kigl22lw.gif`) sits in the top-right corner to keep the brand in view across all steps without obstructing the form content.

 ### ESCO skill suggestions

 - ESCO calls now auto-detect whether the query/title looks German or English and query the ESCO API in that language for better hits.